nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam/RegularExam/README.md

 5. If the sum of the BatteryLevel of the selected robots, is less than the totalPowerNeeded,

 		Return the following message:
+		"{serviceName} cannot be executed! {totalPowerNeeded - availablePower} more power needed."

+6. Else if the totalPowerNeeded, is greater or equal to the BatteryLevel sum, each of the selected robots will work on the service until the service is performed successfully (totalPowerNeeded == 0):

+	Create a counter to calculate how many robots will take part in the service.
+	If robot.BatteryLevel >= totalPowerNeeded
+	Extract energy from the battery, equal to the totalPowerNeeded (HINT: robot.ExecuteService(totalPowerNeeded) ) Increase the counter by 1 and stop executing the service.
+	If robot.BatteryLevel < totalPowerNeeded:
+	Decrease the totalPowerNeeded with the value of robot.BatteryLevel Extract all the energy from the battery (HINT: robot.ExecuteService(robot.BatteryLevel) ) Increase the counter by 1 and proceed with the next robot.

+7. When the service is performed successfully, return the following message: "{serviceName} is performed successfully with {usedRobotsCount} robots."